e-kwsm/composable_kernel/example/ck_tile/02_layernorm2d/README.md

 hidden_states = (hidden_states / per_token_scale).to(dtype=torch.int8)

 return hidden_states, per_token_scale
-# hidden_states now is int8 will feed to next layer as intput
+# hidden_states now is int8 will feed to next layer as input
 # per_token_scale will be used as dequant factor later layer
 ```